At Centrum Filmowe

 “Live Four” phase.

-Debut performance of “Windowpane.”
-The naming of such is a bit debatable, but it’s necessary for clarity.
-In this form as opposed to on the Love’s Secret Domain album, this song is more of an electronic jam.
-This particular version lacks lyrics that match the album version, but the two subsequent versions of the song have lines akin to them: “Gold is the metal with the broadest shoulders / Took liquid LSD in my eye.”
+Debut performance of “Windowpane,” a song tagged to “Drip Drop.”
+Brainwashed writer Jonathan Dean named this jam after the Love’s Secret Domain track, though the name has proved debatable among Coil fans over the years.
+Compared to its studio counterpart, it is more of an electronic/hip hop jam.
+This particular performance lacks lyrics that match the album version, but the two subsequent performances of the song have lines akin to them: “Gold is the metal with the broadest shoulders / Took liquid LSD in my eye.”

 Supposedly, the entire band were tripping on psilocybin mushrooms – at least John was.
 They put him in a foul mood.
 Exacerbating this were several photographers who insisted on using flash photography.
 He berated the audience throughout the show and gave more of an unhinged performance than usual.
 Centrum Filmowe has a raised stage, but most of the audience sat on the floor a few feet away from the very front.
 This gave John the space to run off the stage and interact with the audience.